 - Other court-ordered payments

-- The relative financial resources, including the disparity in income, between parties or households, other assets, and the needs of each parent
+- The relative financial resources, including the disparity in income

 - Benefits that either parent receives from remarriage or sharing living expenses with another person

 - The amount of federal, state, and local taxes paid or estimated to be paid by a parent